 The photo above is of two chairs that I spent many hours sanding, painting and re-upholstering.
 They are from the 1920s and were from an old bank in Syracuse, NY.
 My Mom currently owns these chairs and loves them.

 Cupboards and Cabinets

 As with dressers, bureaus, tables and desks the same tips apply to buying used cupboards and cabinets.
 Both cupboards and cabinets are great for storage and are timeless.

 I generally look for structural stability and ensure the piece is made out of solid wood.
 If you plan to paint a cupboard, remember the interior can require a substantial amount of paint.
-Painting a step back cupboard inside and out will require a lot of paint.
+In general, I find the interior of a cupboard requires MORE paint than the exterior.
+So note to self, painting a step back cupboard inside and out will require a lot of paint.